U.S. Route 1/9: History

 In 1932, the Pulaski Skyway was opened to traffic, and US 1/9 were designated to use it along with Route 25.

-Two years later, trucks were banned from the Pulaski Skyway, and a truck bypass of the structure called Route 25T was created.
-By the 1930s, US 1/9 was moved to follow Route 25 south to Woodbridge instead of Route 27.
-By the 1940s, the US 1/9 alignment was moved to its current location north the Tonnele Circle, following Route 1 and Route 6 to the George Washington Bridge into New York City.
-In the vicinity of the George Washington Bridge, the route also ran concurrent with US 46.
+In 1934, trucks were banned from the Pulaski Skyway, and a truck bypass of the structure called Route 25T was created.

+By 1937, US 1/9 was moved to follow Route 25 south to Woodbridge instead of Route 27.

+By 1941, the US 1/9 alignment was moved to its current location north the Tonnele Circle, following Route 1 and Route 6 to the George Washington Bridge into New York City.
+In the vicinity of the George Washington Bridge, the route also ran concurrently with US 46.
 In addition, US 9 was built to connect to US 1 in Woodbridge on its current alignment (then designated Route 35) instead of using Route 4 (the current Route 35).

+As part of construction of the New Jersey Turnpike, a new interchange was built to connect to the road, this replaced the existing turn circle in the area, which had grown functionally obsolete with increased traffic.

+In the 1953 New Jersey state highway renumbering, the state highways running concurrently with US 1/9 were removed, while Route 25T became US 1/9 Truck and Route 25 between the Tonnele Circle and the Holland Tunnel became US 1/9 Business (now Route 139).

+The New Jersey Turnpike interchange was expanded from 1955 to 1956.

+From 1958 to 1964, the portion of road near and over the George Washington Bridge, which were shared with US 46 on the New Jersey side, were rebuilt into a freeway that became a part of I-95.

+From 1966 to 1970 a new interchange was built to serve I-78, while the existing New Jersey Turnpike interchange was reconstructed to connect to it.

+The interchange with Route 81 was completed in 1981.